 - Reach out to researchers, biologists, chemists, and engineers at universities, educators at K-12 schools and universities, local business leaders and entrepreneurs who are designing biomimetic products, architects and planners who might be applying biomimicry at the building or city scale, or designers who are looking for the latest in new design strategies.
 You will be amazed at who you will meet.

 - Explore the Biomimicry Education Network.
-When you join this group, you get access to a map of other members in your region.
+When you join this group, you get access to a member list that can be searched for other educators in your region.
 This is another great way of finding others who may want to help spread the biomimicry meme with you.